yousefelassal/quote-cron/README.md

 > A friendship founded on business is better than a business founded on friendship.

 > To climb steep hills requires a slow pace at first.

+> Never make friends with people who are above or below you in status.
+Such friendships will never give you any happiness.